 Stop Injecting Yourself into Their Story

-Well.
-I want you to see — with fresh eyes — your relationship and the breakup from your ex's perspective … without injecting YOUR STORY into it.
+I recommend making an effort to see — with fresh eyes — your relationship and the break up from your ex’s perspective without injecting YOUR STORY into the equation.

 Without your judgements.

-Meaning: without YOUR perspective and opinion writhing for attention.
+Meaning.. without YOUR perspective and opinion screaming for attention.

 I want you to get CURIOUS and enjoy being curious about what your relationship AND the eventual meltdown OF that relationship looked like from your ex’s perspective.